WoW Midnight Season 1 Mythic+ Tier List: Every Spec Ranked (April Update)

 A-Tier

-Discipline Priest (2971).
-Atonement stacking means every DPS damage spell procs shields.
+Discipline Priest.
+Atonement stacking means every DPS spell procs shields.
 Once ramp is live (first 6 seconds), pull phases solve themselves.
-Single-target damage phases are the weakness.
 High skill floor but insane ceiling.
+March hotfix nerfed Disc damage by 12%, which knocked it from "near-S" to "solid A."

-Holy Priest (2934).
-Circle of Healing is decent, Prayer of Mending plays nice with Resto's playstyle.
-Pure throughput healer with zero utility.
-If the tank is good and DPS doesn't facepull, Holy Priest doesn't need to do anything fancy.
-Works in organized groups, dies in pugs.
+Holy Priest.
+Consistent single-target healing with solid utility.
+Circle of Healing is decent, Prayer of Mending plays nice on tank damage.
+Pure throughput healer with limited utility.
+Works in organized groups, struggles in PUGs where damage is unpredictable.

 Tank Tier List: All 6 Specs